Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 From 6 months

-Active ingredientSurface antigens isolated from purified influenza virusesSurface antigens isolated from purified influenza virusesInactivated split influenza virusesAttenuated influenza viruses obtained from virus-containing allantoic fluid of chick embryosVirus-like particles with presentation of influenza virus surface antigensSurface antigens isolated from purified influenza viruses
+Active ingredientSurface antigens isolated from purified influenza virusesSurface antigens isolated from purified influenza virusesInactivated split influenza virusesAttenuated influenza viruses obtained from virus-containing allantoic fluid of chicken embryosVirus-like particles presenting influenza virus surface antigensSurface antigens isolated from purified influenza viruses

 Influenza virus antigen dose

-Hemagglutinins of influenza viruses A1, A3, B - 5 mcg eachHemagglutinins of influenza viruses A1, A3, B - 15 mcg eachInfluenza A virus - not less than 106.9 EID50
+Hemagglutinins of influenza viruses A1, A3, B – 5 μg eachHemagglutinins of influenza viruses A1, A3, B – 15 mcg eachInfluenza A virus - not less than 106.9 EID50

-Hemagglutinins of influenza viruses A1, A3, B - 15 mcg eachHemagglutinins of influenza viruses A1, A3, 5 mcg each B - 11 mcg
+Hemagglutinins of influenza viruses A1, A3, B – 15 mcg eachHemagglutinins of influenza viruses A1, A3, 5 µg each; B – 11 µg

 Use in pregnant womenXAllowedAllowedAllowedXAllowedAllowed

-Cold and winter are coming soon, and, consequently, the time, which is characterized by a peak and surge of colds, which annually appear in new and modified forms, which can have a negative effect on the body and cause many serious diseases.
+Cold weather and winter are coming, and, therefore, a time characterized by a peak and surge of colds, which appear annually in new and modified forms, which can have a negative impact on the body and cause many serious diseases.

-Currently, most parents are concerned and concerned about the need and necessity of vaccination.
-In other words, do you need a 2016-2017 flu vaccine for and against, what are the arguments, and what information and knowledge should be relied upon to make the right choice.
+Currently, most parents are concerned and concerned about the need and need for vaccinations.
+In other words, is the 2016-2017 flu vaccine necessary, the pros and cons, what are the arguments, and what information and knowledge should you rely on to make the right choice.

-Most scientists and doctors come to the conclusion that vaccination, especially if it is done in a timely manner, is quite effective and strong protection against influenza and ARVI epidemics.
+Most scientists and doctors are of the opinion that vaccination, especially if done in a timely manner, is quite effective and strong protection during an epidemic of influenza and ARVI.

-At the same time, it is worth noting that today there is indisputable evidence of their usefulness and necessity, which not every parent knows about.
-What gives such a vaccination?
+It is worth noting that today there is indisputable evidence of their usefulness and necessity, which not every parent knows about.
+What does such a vaccination give?

-1. An easy form of the course of the disease, that is, without any complications.
-Experts unanimously argue that the vaccine is not capable of 100% protection against the disease, but it will greatly facilitate its form.
-This is especially important for children who are very painful and endure a cold for a long time.
+1. Mild form of the disease, that is, without any complications.
+Experts unanimously say that vaccination is not capable of 100% protection against the disease, but it will greatly alleviate its form.
+This is especially important for children who suffer from colds very painfully and for a long time.

 2.Protection against other viral infections.
-Today, the influenza virus has such a feature as a mutation, constantly arising and manifesting itself in completely different forms.
-As a rule, good immunity, which is characterized in the body by a large number of antibodies that work in time and fight the virus, helps to fight any viral infections.
-It is worth noting that it is the vaccination that contributes to the creation of such protection and block.
+Today, the influenza virus has such a feature as mutation, constantly emerging and manifesting itself in completely different forms.
+As a rule, good immunity, characterized by a large number of antibodies in the body, which respond in time and fight the virus, helps fight any viral infections.
+It is worth noting that it is vaccination that contributes to the creation of such protection and blocking.

 “Against” vaccination.

-But, despite all the positive characteristics of this vaccination, all the same, many identify a number of negative effects that they have already felt after such vaccination.
+But, despite all the positive characteristics of this vaccination, many still highlight a number of negative effects that they have already felt after such vaccination.

-• First, poor health after vaccination.
-Experts on this argument give their following arguments.
-If, after vaccination, a person’s health worsens, and he feels weakness, weakness, lethargy, disability, a slight temperature, even chills, then all this indicates that immunity begins to form in the body, exactly the necessary protection that will later help to cope with mild illness.
+• Firstly, feeling unwell after vaccination.
+Experts provide the following arguments for this argument.
+If after vaccination a person’s well-being worsens, and he feels weak, weak, lethargic, incapacitated, low-grade fever, even chills, then all this indicates that immunity is beginning to form in the body, precisely the necessary protection that will help cope with the disease in the future. mild disease.

 • Secondly, the disease immediately after vaccination.
-This raises a completely logical question, but is it the flu?
-Doctors say that vaccination can cause a surge and activity of another viral disease, which, in its symptoms, has much in common and is similar to SARS.
-Such a list of diseases includes the following infections.
+A completely logical question arises here: is it the flu?
+Doctors say that vaccination can cause a surge and activity of another viral disease, which in its symptoms has much in common and is similar to ARVI.
+This list of diseases includes the following infections.

 2. Parainfluenza.